quinn/gremlin-node/README.md

+# gremlin-node

-# Proof-of-concept for using gremlin syntax in javascript.
+Proof-of-concept for using gremlin syntax in javascript.

 ## Getting started
 This is meant to sit on top of an existing neo4j database created with node-neo4j.